 Can a Dog Be Vegetarian?

 Because not all vegetables are safe, it will take some work to make your doggie a vegetarian.
-Dogs need a balanced diet, just like humans, so you’re going to have to look for sources of proteins, other than meat, to give him.
+Dogs need a balanced diet, just like humans, so you’re going to have to look for sources of proteins, other than meat, to give them.

 “To feed a dog a vegetarian diet takes a lot of research, planning, and work to make it a diet that provides the nutrition and balance that a dog needs to thrive,” Klein says.
 “It can be difficult to create a vegetarian diet that provides a dog with all the nutrition it needs.”